 - Corporations control how deep within the supply chain audits are conducted.
 One auditor told them: “We will audit as far down as the brand wants to go”.

-- Many corporations design audit programmes for only inspect Tier 1 suppliers where the final assembly of products takes place.
-By focusing on Tier 1 suppliers, most audits tend to exclude labour agencies and subcontractors further down the supply chain in low-value activities such as harvesting, processing, dyeing and mining.
-Evidence from food, clothing and other industries indicates that the most exploited workers (e.g. forced and child labour) tend to be found in sites with complex subcontracting arrangements.
+- Many corporations design audit programs for only inspect Tier 1 suppliers where the final assembly of products takes place.
+By focusing on Tier 1 suppliers, most audits tend to exclude labor agencies and subcontractors further down the supply chain in low-value activities such as harvesting, processing, dyeing, and mining.
+Evidence from food, clothing and other industries indicates that the most exploited workers (e.g. forced and child labor) tend to be found in sites with complex subcontracting arrangements.

 - Auditors can usually only inspect areas that suppliers choose to show them and are often only able to speak to workers they happen to see.
 Because most audits are announced, or at least semi-announced, the factory usually has the opportunity to tell their people what they have to say.